-Egg shell landing zone.
-Kids LOVE cracking eggs.
-To keep your kitchen from becoming an egg shell graveyard, convey clearly where you want the shells to end up.
-For the youngest cooks, I find it best to set them up next to the sink, where they can easily toss the shells in as they crack.
-As they get older, you can redirect them to dropping the shells straight into the trash bin.
+- Eggshell landing zone.
+Kids love cracking eggs.
+So to keep your kitchen from becoming an eggshell graveyard, convey clearly where you want the shells to end up.
+For the youngest cooks, I find it best to set them up next to the sink.
+Then they can easily toss the shells in as they go.
+And they're right where they need to be to wash up afterward.

-Teaching stove safety.
+- Teaching stove safety.
 Once you are convinced your little one understands not to touch the actual stove, equipping them with a safe pan is the next step.
-Mine know there is a designated pan for scrambling eggs, and it's one with a stay-cool handle.
+Mine knows there is a designated pan for scrambling eggs.
+And it's one with a stay-cool handle.
 Teaching kiddos to hold the handle with one hand while stirring with the other is key.
 It prevents them from inadvertently pushing the pan around (or worse - off!) the stove when stirring.

-Set clear temperature rules.
-On our stove dial it's "Number 4".
+- Set clear temperature rules.
+On our stove dial, it's "Number 4".
 And no higher.
-My boys knew if I caught the dial hotter than that, their scrambling days were over.
+My boys (now ages six and eight) know that if I catch the dial hotter than that, their scrambling days are over.

-Yes, this is a rich heading from someone who just wrote 1400 words on how to make scrambled eggs.
-But along with proper foaming, adding fat, like nutrient-dense, pastured butter is the most practical, science-based and reliable method for tender, fluffy eggs.
-Which is why you won't meet a chef who'll scramble eggs without it.
+Along with proper foaming AKA all that vigorous whisking, adding fat, like nutrient-dense, pastured butter is the most practical, science-based, and reliable method for tender, fluffy eggs.
+This is why you won't meet a chef who'll scramble eggs without it.
 This one included.
 We are talking about butter here.

 - sautéed button or cremini mushrooms

 - shredded cheese or small drops of fresh cheese like farmer's cheese or Fromage blanc